 I joined the Media and Communication team part-time in 2011, became a full-time Senior Teacher in 2015 and now lead the Journalism programme.

 Before teaching full-time, I worked as a producer and video journalist at the BBC.
-During my 13 years with the world's leading public service broadcaster, I had a variety of editorial and production roles across a wide range of news, sports, current affairs and documentary programmes.
+During my 13 years with the public service broadcaster, I had a variety of editorial and production roles across a range of news, sports, current affairs and documentary programmes.
 In 2012, I won a Europe-wide award (CIRCOM) for Best Sports Programme for producing Yorkshire Olympic Dreams.
-Another highlight was filming, producing and directing a behind-the-scenes documentary called "Jessica Ennis: Golden Girl" for BBC Sport.
+Another highlight was filming, producing and directing a behind-the-scenes documentary called "Jessica Ennis: Golden Girl" for BBC One.
 Other programmes I have worked on include Helicopter Heroes, Look North, Inside Out, Late Kick-Off and the Super League Show.
 I have also contributed to Newsnight, BBC News and Panorama.
 I keep in touch with industry trends, expand my professional network and identify career opportunities for our students by continuing to work as a journalist and producer.
 Recent freelance assignments include filming two specialist factual series with explorer Paul Rose about the Lake District and Yorkshire Dales for BBC2.

 My experiences have enabled me to become a uniquely skilled all-rounder who can film, edit, report and produce factual television and digital journalism to broadcast standard.
 My role at the university allows me to pass those skills on and prepare students for the varied challenges of working in the media.